 Heap is a SaaS tool that brands can use to gain insights into customers’ data.
 Brands use it to gather information on user sessions, actions, and behaviors on their websites.

-Heap webpage with the headline “Better Insights.
-Faster.” featuring analytics interface previews, funnel metrics, and buttons for a free trial and sales contact.
+Heap webpage displaying “Better Insights.
+Faster.” analytics interface previews, funnel metrics, and free trial button

 Heap home page